Tsushima Island: Climate

+Demographics

+Tsushima's population is 28,502, with 49.3% male, and 50.7% female.

+28,322 are Japanese people, and 150 are foreigners.
+14.2% is in the 0–17 age group.
+42.7% of its population is in the 18–64 age group.
+38.6% is 65 and older.

+Its population decreased by 1.9% from 2015 to 2022.

 Ecology

 Fauna

 The island's fauna include leopard cat, Japanese marten, Siberian weasel, and rodents.
 Otters were discovered to be living on Tsushima in February 2017.
 Migrating birds that stop over on the island include hawks, harriers, eagles, and black-throated loons.
 Forests, covering 90% of the island, consist of broad-leafed evergreens, conifers, and deciduous trees including cypress.
 Honey bees are common, with many used to produce commercial honey.
-The Tsushima Island pitviper (Gloydius tsushimaensis) is a venomous snake endemic to the Tsushima Island.
+The Tsushima pitviper is a venomous snake endemic to the Tsushima.
 The islands have been recognised as an Important Bird Area (IBA) by BirdLife International because they support populations of Japanese wood pigeons and Pleske's grasshopper warblers.

 Tsushima Reef, located in the bay between Tsushima and Iki Island, is the northernmost coral reef in the world, surpassing the Iki Island reef discovered in 2001.
 It is dominated by cool-tolerant stony or Scleractinian Favia corals but the observed settling of tropical Acropora coral is expected to provide an ongoing indicator for continuing global warming.